 We also offer a wellbeing expert and holistic therapies such as counselling, acupuncture, massage and reflexology through our unique partnership with the Penny Brohn UK charity.
 This service is available to all mouth cancer patients at any of our 14 UK centres.

 GenesisCare is a leading private provider of cancer care, offering the latest innovations and techniques that are proven to be safe and effective.
-If you choose us for mouth cancer treatment, you’ll be under the care of a team of experts, including consultant oncologists, surgeons, speech and language therapists and dietitians.
-They’ll design a personalised care plan based around your diagnosis and preferences, with treatment starting within days if needed.
+If you choose us for large bowel cancer treatment you will be under the care of a team of experts, including consultant oncologists, surgeons and dietitians.
+They will design a personalised care plan based around your diagnosis and preferences, with treatment starting within days if needed.
 Every patient is also supported through their journey with life-changing therapies, such as exercise medicine and psychological support.

 Our dedicated cancer centres are convenient and easy-to-access.
 You can use your private medical insurance, and we’re recognised by all leading insurers.

-Throughout the COVID-19 outbreak, our priority is to continue providing the very best cancer care with meticulous measures in place to ensure our patients receive the treatments they need safely and without delay.
+Throughout the COVID-19 pandemic, our priority is to continue to provide the very best cancer care.
+We have meticulous measures in place to ensure our patients receive the treatments they need safely and without delay.
 You can find out more about our COVID-19 safety measures here.

-We are proud that so many patients rate our care as excellent as we help them through their cancer journey.
-Find out more about the unique experiences of people who have had their cancer diagnosis or treatment at GenesisCare in our patient stories section.
+We’re proud that so many of our patients rate the care they receive from us as “excellent”.
+Find out more about the high-quality experiences of people who have been diagnosed or treated at a GenesisCare centre in our patient stories section.

 GenesisCare works with many leading and experienced cancer doctors who share our commitment to providing excellent patient care

 With 440 centres across the world, we're continuing to diagnose and treat without delay, bringing specialist care closer to our patients in the UK, Spain, Australia and the US.